-The required operating range for the generators shall be from 88% to 110% of nominal voltage magnitude.
+as specified by the utility's technical requirements document .
 In addition, the generator shall not cause the system voltage at the PCC to deviate from a range of 95% to 105% of the utility system voltage.
 For excursions outside these limits the protective device shall automatically initiate a disconnect sequence from the utility system as detailed in the most current version of IEEE Std 1547.
 Clearing time is defined as the time the range is initially exceeded until the generator-owner's equipment ceases to energize the PCC and includes detection and intentional time delay.
 Other static or dynamic voltage functionalities shall be permitted as agreed upon by the utility and generator-owner.